friends-of-presta/security-advisories/_posts/2023-09-04-deserialization-untrusted-data-CWE-502-part2.md

 severity: "critical (10)"
 ---

-"The PHP documentation reveals that PHAR manifest files contain serialized metadata.
+Prior to PHP 8.0, "The PHP documentation reveals that PHAR manifest files contain serialized metadata.
 Crucially, if you perform any filesystem operations on a `phar://` stream, this metadata is implicitly deserialized.
-This means that a phar:// stream can potentially be a vector for exploiting insecure deserialization, provided that you can pass this stream into a filesystem method.
+This means that a `phar://` stream can potentially be a vector for exploiting insecure deserialization, provided that you can pass this stream into a filesystem method."

 [Source](https://portswigger.net/web-security/deserialization/exploiting#phar-deserialization)